-Sample service level agreement
+Example service level agreement

-A service level agreement (SLA) forms part of the contract between your business and its IT supplier
+A service level agreement (SLA) forms part of the contract between your business and its IT supplier.

 The SLA sets out what levels of service are acceptable and — crucially — explains what compensation you will receive if the IT supplier fails to meet these levels.

-Sample service level agreement
+Example service level agreement

 SLAs come in many shapes and sizes.
 Most IT suppliers will have a standard document that they can customise to meet your needs.
 We’ve created an example service level agreement to help you understand what an SLA should contain.

-Download your example service level agreement now >>
+Download example service level agreement

-Why you need a service level agreement
+Why you need an SLA

 Without a comprehensive SLA in place, you are unlikely to have much comeback if your IT supplier fails to respond to your requests.

-What does a service level agreement cover?
+What does an SLA cover?

-Typically, a service level agreement covers:
+Typically, a service level agreement covers three areas:

 • Uptime.
 This applies to important equipment, software or services that your business needs.
-Typically, uptime guarantees apply to servers, cloud services (like business apps, email or web hosting) or other parts of your IT system that are vital to your business.
+Typically, uptime guarantees apply to servers, cloud services (like email or web hosting) or other parts of your IT system that are vital to your business.

 For example, your IT supplier might guarantee 99.9% uptime for your cloud backup system.